 By making a gift directly to the School of Public Policy, you strengthen our academic program and ensure that students have the resources they need to make the most of their studies here.

-Jennifer Smith was the 2017 recipient of the Judith A. Shinogle Memorial Fellowship.
+Jennifer Walsh is the 2018 recipient of the Judith A. Shinogle Memorial Fellowship.
+Watch her lecture here.

 Cheryl Camillo (2016)

 Michael T. Abrams (2015)

 Alison Mitchell (2014)

 Stephen S. Johnston (2013)

 Donate to this fund – indicate Shinogle Memorial Fellowship for your contribution.